Getting the Most from the Mission Explorer

 - Commodity Search is an optional set of conditions which are useful when looking for a specific commodity and quantity (for Elite Missions, for example).

 It's important to know right from the start that all three sections are always affecting your search results.
-Hopefully the defaults values for the filters are sensible so that they don't exclude too many entries from the results. (for example, this means that Stations Options and Pad Size filters are always being applied to every search)
+Hopefully the defaults values for the filters are sensible so that they don't exclude too many entries from the results. (for example, this means that Station Options and Pad Size filters are always being applied to every search)

 This drop-down list contains one of: